 Reporting Scams or Identity Theft

-Washington Savings Bank customers should contact us immediately at 800-836-7173.
+If you think you’ve been a victim of identity theft, Washington Savings Bank customers should contact us immediately at 800-836-7173.
 We will secure your Washington Savings Bank accounts and help with an identity theft toolkit for other financial relationships.

 To report fraud to the Credit Bureau, call: